pnp/blog/content/post/provisiongenie-an-open-source-provisioning-engine-for-microsoft.md

     like a Teams native app.
 -   As our database, we decided that Dataverse would be the best option to log all requests in
--   We created security roles in Dataverse to ensure that data wouldn\'t get over-exposed
+-   We created security roles in Dataverse to ensure that data wouldn't get over-exposed
 -   For automation, we went with Azure Logic Apps, as this gave us not only a better developer experience, but would also make deployment